MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

     :::image type="content" source="../../assets/images/teams-toolkit-v2/blazor-vs-preview2/view-resource.PNG" alt-text="Screenshot17 of Teams Toolkit with View Provisioned Resources highlighted in red.":::

-1. Sign in to your Azure portal account on sign-in prompt.
+1. Sign into your Azure portal account on sign-in prompt.

     Your app-dev-rg appears.